ray5fjdeci/ray5fjdeci.github.com/_posts/2017-07-18-vc-ico-idea.md

 - Find an Idea
 - [15 July] Pre-announce the ICO
 - [16 July] Draft the White Paper
-- [17 July] Draft copy for the Wesbite
+- [17 July] Draft copy for the Website
 - [19 July] Launch the website
 - [20 July] Recruit prominent advisors
 - [21 July] Create a basic Smart Contract